Open source · MIT · TypeScript

 🎨

-Fade, cube, coverflow, flip, cards, creative — all pure CSS, no JavaScript animations required.
+Fade, flip, and clip-path — all pure CSS, no JavaScript animations required.

 WebGL renderer